ioBroker/create-adapter/test/baselines/vis_Widget/README.md

 | `test` | Performs a minimal test run on package files. |

 ### Publishing the widget
-Since you have chosen GitHub Actions as your CI service, you can enable automatic releases on npm whenever you push a new git tag that matches the form `v<major>.<minor>.<patch>`.
+Using GitHub Actions, you can enable automatic releases on npm whenever you push a new git tag that matches the form `v<major>.<minor>.<patch>`.
+We **strongly recommend** that you do.
 The necessary steps are described in `.github/workflows/test-and-release.yml`.

 To get your widget released in ioBroker, please refer to the documentation of [ioBroker.repositories](https://github.com/ioBroker/ioBroker.repositories#requirements-for-adapter-to-get-added-to-the-latest-repository).